It happened, again.

 Nope.
-I’d gone to school with a woman with the name, but hers wasn’t recognized by him.
+She’d gone to school with a woman with the name, one not recognized by him.
 In fact, he scratched the back of his head with one finger, averted his eyes, and mentioned that he was known by another family name.
-Still, I had to tell him the family names I knew.
+Still, she had to tell him the family names she knew.
 And, he was already no longer interested.

-Sorry that I had been born in 1957.
-Sorry that I had done the thing, yet again, that would define me forever as the white girl who just had to ask all the questions that used to mean a willingness to generate conversation, create an atmosphere of casual openness and, most of all, express a genuine interest in finding the connections which linked people to one another.
+Sorry that she had been born in 1957.
+Sorry that she’d done the thing, yet again, that would define her forever as the white girl who just had to ask all the questions that used to mean a willingness to generate conversation, create an atmosphere of casual openness and, most of all, express a genuine interest in finding the connections which linked people to one another.
 In this town, that used to mean not just family, but family origin.
 The generation which endures dismissal today used to know that people from certain parts of the world always settled in specific neighborhoods, and then stayed there.
-We all grew to know that they preferred to spend time with one another, largely because they shared their own language and secondly because they knew that staying close would keep everyone accounted for.
-And, our city was small.
+They all grew to know that these preferred to spend time with one another, largely because they shared their own language and secondly because they knew that staying close would keep everyone accounted for.
+And, their city was small.
 Each of these neighborhoods was block to block, side by side.
-We had Poles, Russians, and Czechs.
-We had Germans, and Irish.
-We had Italians, for miles.
-We had African Americans, which were called Negroes then.
+They had Poles, Russians, and Czechs.
+They had Germans, and Irish.
+They had Italians, for miles.
+They had African Americans, who were called Negroes then by those who named everyone.
 And, they all made their life purpose the sustenance of their people – its customs, its food, its dress, and its family names.

-I wonder whether the young men who passed through that grocery line will give any of this another thought.
-Perhaps their parents will help them understand.
+She wondered whether the young men who passed through that grocery line would give any of this another thought.
+Perhaps their parents would help them understand.

-The cashier completed my sale and, as he handed me my receipt I thanked him, by his name.
+The cashier completed her sale and, as he handed her the receipt she thanked him, by his name.
 And, he smiled, again – brimming with authenticity, and inner strength.
 His smile came from deep within his heart and mind.
 And, his laughter had forgiveness all over it.

-Because, the next time I’m the white girl, I’ll probably do it all again.
+Because the next time she’d be the white girl, she’d probably do it all again.

 © 11/18/18 Ruth Ann Scanzillo.
 All rights those of the white girl, whose name appears above this line.
 Thanks for your forgiveness and respect.